jonsim/robot-trace/README.md

 - Python 3.6+
 - Robot Framework 4.0+

+The script has no dependencies beyond the standard library.
+On Windows to get colorized output, you need to install the `colorama` package, however the script will work without it.

 ## Contributing
 Contributions, bugs, and feature requests are welcome!
 Please see the [Contributing Guide](CONTRIBUTING.md) for details on how to build the project locally and submit changes.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file